Gilks/zsh_themes/README.md

 ## Description
 These are a couple of existing zsh themes that I tweaked to fit my needs.
 I found myself doing an ifconfig quite a bit and decided it would be nice if I could incorporate the internal IP address that I was assigned.

-The IP address will show the hard wired IP you were assigned.
-If there is no hard wired IP, it will show the wireless IP.
+If you are connected to VPN it will show that IP first.
+If there is no VPN it will show the hard wired IP.
+If you're not hard wired, it will show the wireless IP.
 If there is no wireless, it will show 127.0.0.1.

 The IP is updated each time you press enter.